International Summer School Module

 Every year more than 150 LUMS undergraduates take an extended period of paid managerial employment as part of their degree – usually for the third year of a four-year degree.
 For some of our degrees the placement is an integral part of the degree, but on most of our other degrees you can also take an optional placement year.

 Placements are an excellent way to give your employment prospects a huge boost, and help you decide on your future career direction and the type of organisation you would like to work in.
 At Lancaster, we have strong relationships with employers so we are able to offer a wide variety of opportunities, and we will support you in finding a placement that suits you.
 Throughout your placement, you will have the support of the LUMS Placements and Internships team, who will keep in touch with you on placement and arrange a visit with your line manager to make sure everything is going well and you are gaining as much as possible from the experience.

 Our students can be found in a wide range of roles including: Marketing Assistants, Business Analysts, Sales Coordinators, Auditors, HR Assistants, Brand Strategists and Logistics Interns.
 The possibilities for your placement year are endless.
-Our placement opportunities are carefully selected to provide you with a suitable job role at graduate level, to maximise the experience you will gain and prepare you for the jobs market, so you will not spend your placement year making tea and doing the photocopying!
+Placement students expect to secure a suitable job role at graduate level, to maximise the experience you will gain and prepare you for the jobs market, so you will not spend your placement year making tea and doing the photocopying!